eterniti/patcher_compile_script/README.txt

 The script will only download a mingw64 if one hasn't been downloaded before.
 So, if at any point you want to change the mingw64 (only available in "Custom" mode), just delete the mingw64 folder before running the script.

-The xv2patcher compilation will give LOTS of warning.
-Just ignore them (I will address warnings in the future)